Sell Online Using Google Shopping

 There are essentially two ways to setup your shopping feed.

-- you can use an extension, plugin, app, or service that automatically imports product data from your e-commerce platform.
+- Or you can use an extension, plugin, app, or service that automatically imports product data from your e-commerce platform.

 Bear in mind if the information on your spreadsheet differs from what is on your product page then Google will suspend your Shopping ads.
 For example, if the landing page on your website displays a price that is different to the price on your spreadsheet, your campaign will get suspended.